EVORA-project/evora-ontology/models/docs/ExternalRelatedReference.md

 # Class: External related reference (ExternalRelatedReference)

-_A reference that permits to retrieve an item from an external provider_
+_A reference that permits to retrieve an item from an external provider._